One blizzard. Two opposites. A whole lot of time under the mistletoe.

 Will the two come to terms with their true selves in time to snag their happily ever after?
 Or will they be spending Christmas cold and alone?

 Note: This book can be read as a standalone, but does contain spoilers from the previous Summer Sister novels.
 BONUS: Includes a letter from Tigger!

-An Irresistible Christmas Romance–Warm Up with a Sneak Peek of Love and Mistletoe!
+An Irresistible Christmas Romance–Warm Up with a Sneak Peek of Falling for the Firefighter!

 Simone Pascal fidgeted with her purse, her agitation growing as the meeting went on.
 She sat back, not joining in as the women built off each other’s ideas, ping-ponging them through the group, morphing each one from a kernel into something new and groundbreaking that would give them a competitive edge that always led their businesses to the top.

 The Meeting of the Minds women came together every three months to discuss their world domination plans, and had a track record that just about guaranteed someone in their group snagged a million-dollar deal in the fashion industry each quarter.

 Simone, despite being at least a decade or two younger than the majority of the members, had already landed at the top of her game, thanks to the group, and she knew who to turn to if she ever needed anything in her designing business or boutique.
 But what she needed now was something they couldn’t provide, and there was only one uncharted frontier left if she was going to have it all.
 She required help, but not from the MOMs.

 She checked the antique watch she’d received from her good friend Melanie Summer.